Decentralized-ID/decentralized-id.github.io/README.md

 ### Brought to you by: [The Crypto Library—Super Source](https://github.com/infominer33/Crypto-library)

 A few of us are building a library of crypto knowledge on a discord server.
 Now those resources are migrating to github, to become a database and power web-portal\chat bot.
-I began creating this document after entering all of the DID resources I could find into [blockchain-id.toml](https://github.com/infominer33/awesome-decentralized-id/blob/master/blockchain-id.toml).
+I began working on this document after entering all of the DID resources I could find into [blockchain-id.toml](https://github.com/infominer33/awesome-decentralized-id/blob/master/blockchain-id.toml).

 Self-Sovereign Identity is one of my favorite subjects in crypto, which is how this became the [Crypto-library](https://github.com/infominer33/Crypto-library)'s first side-project.